Focus was my “Word of the Year” in 2018.

 – Why is it important I continue doing it?

 As harsh as it might sound, it is easier to give up than carry on.

 It’s much more comfortable to drop all the work and switch away (or even put it off without a deadline in mind).

 When distractions hit, when tiredness kicks in, when creativity block is here, ask yourself why it is so crucial you keep fighting and continue.
 Maybe it’s to help others.
-Maybe it’s to provide for your needs or your family’s needs.
+Or to provide for your needs or your family’s needs.
 Maybe it’s to be independent.
-Maybe it’s to help you fulfil a life-long dream.
+Or to help you fulfill a life-long dream.